AEM Communities license

 Install button is for installing the packages into an Adobe hosted site.
 If intending to install on a local AEM instance, selecting

-Install will result in an error.
+Install results in an error.

 How to Install on Local AEM Instance